 5. Shure SM7B

-Last but not least, if you really want to take your podcasting to the next level, this microphone is it.
+Last but not least, if you really want to take your podcasting to the next level, the Shure SM7B microphone is it.
 While it may be a bit more on the expensive side, the purified, round, and smooth quality it delivers is well worth it.
 With a wide-range frequency response, bass roll-off and mid-range control, and internal air suspension shock isolation, you’re sure to give your podcast a competitive edge with this microphone.

 Tips to get the most out of your podcasting microphone